Church Voting & Business Meetings

 • It provides a platform for troublemakers and rebels to launch their attack of creating strife and division, and sowing discord among the brethren.

 Instead of the monthly habit of business meetings & voting, ALL church members have the biblical right to approach the pastor and deacons with any matter of concern.
-The pastor, deacons and the board are required to take input from ALL believers and genuinely take concern for the matter at hand.
+The pastor and deacons are required to take input from ALL believers and genuinely take concern for the matter at hand.
 The pastor and/or deacons are required to pray and seek additional insight from members who could be a help concerning the issue.
 The pastor must proceed according to Biblical principles.

 Regarding the Purchase, Sale or Lease of Land or Property